Need Help or Found an Issue?

 Technical Details

 Wind Generation Process: The wind field is generated using a multi-octave 2D curl field sampled from 3D Simplex noise (x, y, t).
 Each component independently samples a potential field ψ(x, y, t), then the curl operator computes (∂ψ/∂y, -∂ψ/∂x) to produce a divergence-free 2D vector field.
-The magnitude is normalized by RMS (Root Mean Square, initialized once from 1000 samples), then an exponent reshapes the distribution to control steady (high exponent) vs. gusty (low exponent) behavior.
+However, post-processing operations (RMS normalization, exponent reshaping, sigmoid gating, and clipping) modify the field and break the divergence-free property.
+The magnitude is normalized by RMS (Root Mean Square, initialized once from 1000 samples), then an exponent reshapes the distribution to control steady (low exponent) vs. gusty/high-contrast (high exponent) behavior.
 If sigmoid gating is enabled (threshold > 0), the final magnitude gates itself through a sigmoid function creating threshold-based behavior (quiet below threshold, active above).
 Wind speed is clipped at 2x component strength to prevent unrealistic values.
 All components are summed to create the final wind field.

 RMS Normalization: Each component's curl field magnitude RMS is initialized once at startup by sampling 1000 random (x, y, t) locations within a pattern-sized window (1000x the component's spatial and temporal scales).
 The magnitude is normalized by this RMS value to achieve stable energy levels.
 This ensures consistent magnitude distribution across time and between components.
 The normalization value remains fixed after initialization and is displayed in the component details table.